shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 P-Values and Confidence Intervals, Over Time
 --------------------------------------------

-What if we simulate p-value and converison rate over time, with and without the attribution window?
+What if we simulate p-value and conversion rate over time, with and without the attribution window?

 ### No Attribution Window